Is merging worth it? Securely evaluating the information gain for causal dataset acquisition

 \subsection{Illustrative experiment}

-\paragraph{Concept} To provide intuition for the contrast between our two proposed methods, namely the standard Bayesian approach based on the full parameter set, $\mathrm{EIG}_{\theta}$~\eqref{eq:rearranged_info_gain1}, and dataset acquisition targeting the CATE parameters, $\mathrm{EIG}_{\theta_c}$~\eqref{eq:eig_caus_def} we start with a simple example where the host can only choose between two candidate sites.
-We aim to design these sites so that one corresponds to the "ideal" merge for causal purposes, whilst the other contains similar information to the host site.
-To do this, we simulate the initial, large dataset $\cD$ as if it were a randomised controlled trial with an equal probability of being treated or untreated, and then subsample the host dataset, $\cD_0$, using a selection function $S_0(\bx,t)$.
-We then generate the two sites termed \textit{twin} and \textit{complementary}, with selection functions $S_0(\bx,t)$ and $1-S_0(\bx,t)$ respectively.
-We denote these datasets $\cD_{\textit{twin}}$ and $\cD_{\textit{comp}}$.

-The intuition behind this choice is that the twin dataset is drawn from the same distribution as the host, but the complementary is drawn from a distribution that causally "complements" the host.
-By this we mean that if all datasets were the same size, merging $\cD_{0}$ with the $\cD_{\textit{comp}}$ would generate a sample from the initial dataset $\cD$, and so a sample from a randomised control trial.
-This is because the variable $e$ serves as a collider for $\bx$ and $t$, and so merging deletes the conditional dependency between $\bx$ and $t$ (see causal DAG in Appendix \ref{fig:dag_illustrative_exp}).
-Therefore, $\cD_{\textit{comp}}$ should correspond to an ideal merge as it balances treatment allocation.
-This is in contrast to $\cD_{\textit{twin}}$ which provides more information about similar regions of the data space to those already present in the host, $\cD_0$, potentially amplifying pre-existing biases and imbalances.
+\paragraph{Concept} To illustrate the difference between our two methods---the standard approach based on the full parameter set, $\mathrm{EIG}_{\theta}$ (\autoref{eq:rearranged_info_gain1}), and the CATE-targeting one, $\mathrm{EIG}_{\theta_c}$ (\autoref{eq:eig_caus_def})---we start with a simple example where the host must choose between two candidate sites.
+We design these sites as follows: a \emph{complementary} site, representing the ``ideal'' merge for causal purposes, and a \emph{twin} site, containing information similar to the host.
+To create these, we first simulate an initial large dataset $\cD$ as if it were a randomised controlled trial with an equal probability of treatment and subsample the host dataset, $\cD_0$, using a selection function $S_0(\bx, t)$.
+The data of the complementary site, $\cD_{\emph{comp}}$, is subsampled using $1-S_0(\bx,t)$ as a selection function, whilst the twin site uses $S_0(\bx,t)$.
+This ensures the twin dataset mirrors the host's distribution and the complementary causally ``complements'' it.
+Assuming equal sizes, merging $\cD_{0}$ with $\cD_{\textit{comp}}$ would recreate the initial randomised trial $\cD$, as the variable $e$ acts as a collider for $\bx$ and $t$, removing their conditional dependency (see causal DAG in Appendix \ref{fig:dag_illustrative_exp}).
+Therefore, $\cD_\textit{comp}$ represents an ideal merge as it balances treatment allocation, whereas $\cD_{\textit{twin}}$ covers similar regions of the data space to those in the host, $\cD_0$, potentially amplifying pre-existing biases and imbalances.